damianhakert/damianhakert.github.io/source/_posts/2014-08-22-gitlab-7-dot-2-released-with-better-labels.markdown

 The biggest new feature in Community Edition is new and improved labels.
 In addition to the updates from Community Edition, GitLab Enterprise Edition allows administrator to send emails to users through the admin interface.

-Other changes include ability to star a project, explore page for public projects and groups, API for labels, improvements for diffs and various bug fixes.
+Other changes include the ability to star a project, an explore page for public projects and groups, an API for labels, improvements for diffs and various bug fixes.

 This month's Most Valuable Person (MVP) is ***MVP_USER*** ***CONTRIBUTION_OF_MVP_USER***.
 Thanks ***MVP_USER_FIRST_NAME***!